tremho/MistLift/README.md

 ## Changelog

+### 2.0.3
+ - Changed structure of function unit test files.
+No longer couching into a separate directory, as this limited ability to access function code directly.
+ - Including [TapAssert](https://www.npmjs.com/package/@tremho/tap-assert) as part of test solution and creating a new .test.ts file that demonstrates its use for the placeholder source created.
+ - Updated built-in methods to use latest dependencies.

 ### 2.0.2
 - includes webroot template files for esbuild and watcher support
 - adds support for timeoutSeconds in definitions.json